Abdullah-Mar/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to print global variables
+ script that lists all local variables and environment variables, and functions